tidwall/llco/README.md

 ## Caveats

 - Windows: Only x86_64 is supported at this time.
-The Windows Fibers API is not currently suitable as a fallback do to the `CreateFiber` call needing to allocate memory dynamically.
+The Windows Fibers API is not currently suitable as a fallback due to the `CreateFiber` call needing to allocate memory dynamically.
 - Webassembly: Must be compiled with Emscripten using the `-sASYNCIFY` flag.
 - All other platforms may fallback to using ucontext when the assembly method